CHELBIAN

 Iterative Problem Solving

 Test → observe → adjust → repeat.
 Applied to Li-ion systems, 3D-printed adapter design, FRC vision pipelines, and exhaust decisions.
-I'm comfortable not knowing the answer on the first try.

 Resourcefulness